What is open access?

 Gold OA: peer reviewed articles published in online open access journals that are free to the public.
 Author or the author's institution is usually required to pay an article processing charge (APC) fee in order to publish articles in OA journals.

 Hybrid OA - some subscription-based journals are "hybrid" with a portion of articles being open access and the rest of articles are available to subscribers only.
 Authors of accepted articles in the hybrid model are often required to pay an article processing charge (APC) fee.

-In recent years, "Platinum Open Access" has been used for those open access journals that authors are not required to pay for an article processing charge.
-Some of these journals may ask for a minimal processing charge.
-Generally these journals are free to authors and readers.
+In recent years, "Platinum Open Access" has been used for those open access journals that are free for authors to publish with and free to everyone to read online.
+However, some of these journals may ask for a minimal processing charge.
 Platinum OA journals are usually funded by non-profit organisations (e.g. universities) or by donations.